-The National public service campaign, Ready and the Public Safety Department, would like to remind residents to stay prepared during the event of an emergency.
+The national public service campaign Ready, and the Public Safety Department, would like to remind residents to stay prepared in the event of an emergency.

 Make A Plan

 Make a plan today.
 Your family may not be together if a disaster strikes, so it is important to know which types of disasters could affect your area.
 Know how you will contact one another and reconnect if separated.
 Establish a family meeting place that is familiar and easy to find.

 Put together a plan by discussing these four questions with your family, friends, or household to start your emergency plan:

 - How will I receive emergency alerts and warnings?